ICHEC/qpcc/lecture-03/connecting-qubits.md

 :class: tip

 In this lecture we discuss how we connect multiple qubits.
 Combining qubits brings the full potential of quantum computing.
+We learn about multi qubit gates and their role in quantum computing.
+We familiarise ourselves with features of quantum physics that make quantum computing different from classical computing.
 We touch upon the necessary mathematical framework and tools to enable us working with multi-qubit system through gates.

 ```